scitokens/scitokens.github.io/index.md

 *   [Capability-Based Authorization for HEP](presentations/SciTokens-CHEP2018.pdf).
 An outline of how capability-based authorization would benefit the High Energy Physics community.
 Given by Brian Bockelman in July 2018.
 *   [SciTokens at PEARC18](presentations/SciTokens-PEARC18.pdf).
 Presented by Jim Basney at [PEARC18](https://www.pearc18.pearc.org/) on July 25 2018.
 *   [SciTokens at HTCondor Week 2019](https://agenda.hep.wisc.edu/event/1325/session/17/contribution/17).
 Presented by Zach Miller.
+*   [SciTokens and IAM Interoperability](https://indico.cern.ch/event/739896/#10-scitokens-and-iam-interoper).
+Presented by Brian Bockelman at the pre-GDB - AuthZ WG - at FermiLab on September 10, 2019.
 *   [Token Generator Webapp](https://demo.scitokens.org).
 Small webapp for generating and parsing valid tokens from a demo issuer.
 *   [X509-to-SciTokens Issuer](https://cms.scitokens.org/token).
 Token issuer for clients with CMS X509 proxies.
 Note: this implements the OAuth2 `client_credentials` grant type and does not have a human interface.